 Vegetables don’t have to be boring and they can certainly taste amazing!
 A vegetable prepared one way may get turned up noses from your children, but that doesn’t mean you shouldn’t try that vegetable again.
 Cooked carrots is one of those things for us.
 Carrots, diced and overcooked till mushy, end up in the garbage disposal.
 Cooked carrots till slightly crunchy, and add a little flavor, and they are devoured instantly.

 It’s imperative to experiment and find which ways your kids like to eat their vegetables.
 Here are 5 ways and a recipe to try.

-- Steamed: I do this super quick and cooked to perfection in my Rice cooker/ steamer.
+I do this super quick and cooked to perfection in my Rice cooker/ steamer

-- Try different ways to flavor cooked carrots, such as Ginger-Orange Carrots.
+Try a new and different flavor, like Ginger-Orange Carrots.
 This recipe came from my running partner, Eliece.